sidb101/sidb101/README.md

 ### Hi there! 👋

 I'm Siddharth, a passionate software/data engineer.
-I recently graduated from the School of Computer Science at Carnegie Mellon University in Dec'23.
-I am currently working at TikTok (Bytedance), Bellevue.
+I graduated from the School of Computer Science at Carnegie Mellon University in Dec'23.
+I am currently working at AWS as a Software Engineer.

 Let's connect -